Reverend Lovejoy: Negative qualities

 Lovejoy has been shown to do things that would be considered sinful.
 Lovejoy has been known to exploit his congregation for money, brawl with a Roman Catholic priest, encourage his pet Old English Sheepdog to foul Ned Flanders's lawn, and implied that he once burned down his church for insurance money.
 In "Whacking Day", he made up a passage in the Bible to attempt to convince Lisa that "even God himself endorses Whacking Day".
 In "The Joy of Sect", the episode in which the whole town of Springfield is deceived into joining a cult, Lovejoy kidnaps Homer with Groundskeeper Willie from the cult and hits him across the head numerous times hoping to knock him out.
 Also, when Lovejoy sees the spaceship emerge from the "forbidden barn" he throws his religious collar on the ground.
 After it is revealed that the spaceship is fake, Ned Flanders notices his collar on the ground and informs Lovejoy, who picks it up and puts it back on.

 Lovejoy is not always enthusiastic about the Bible, calling it a "2000-page sleeping pill".
 It is unsure if he even owns a Bible, as it was once said he borrows one from the library every week.
 Sometimes he holds strange positions on the Bible and makes theological errors.
 In "Secrets of a Successful Marriage," an episode that dealt with marriage counseling, Lovejoy and his gossipy wife, Helen, both recommend that Marge should divorce Homer.
 Marge objects to this, pointing out how the Bible has strict guidelines against things like divorce, but Lovejoy claims, "Marge, everything is a sin. (holds up the Bible) Have you ever sat down and read this thing?
-Technically we're not allowed to go to the bathroom."
-However, despite these opinions, he is still deeply knowledgeable about the Bible, being able to recite a random passage purely from memory after Homer mentioned its number.
+Technically, we're not allowed to go to the bathroom."
+However, despite these opinions, he is still deeply knowledgeable about the Bible, being able to recite a random passage (Matthew 21:17, "And he left them and went out into the city of Bethany and he lodged there") purely from memory after Homer mentioned its number during a debate.